GVaruni19/Python-Beginners/README.md

       39. Program to Convert Octal Number to Decimal and vice-versa
       40. Program to Convert Binary Number to Octal and vice-versa
       41. program to Reverse a Sentence Using Recursion - solved
-      42. program to calculate the power using recursion - solved
+      42. program to calculate the power using recursion
       43. Program to Calculate Average Using Arrays
       44. Program to Find Largest Element in an Array - solved
       45. Program to Calculate Standard Deviation